microservices-thm-ss21/orga/README.md

 This means that the service starting a distributed transaction as saga is in control of the complete process.

-Whenever a service is requested to execute a task involving local transactions in multiple services an event is sent out via a seperate saga ActiveMQ topic.
+Whenever a service is requested to execute a task involving local transactions in multiple services an event is sent out via a separate saga ActiveMQ topic.
 The event includes a reference to the saga-subject e.g., the id of the project to be deleted.
 All services involved in this saga receive the event and start their local transaction withholding the deleted or unaltered data as compensating transaction in case a rollback is necessary.